-The Committee recommends that CJP be authorized to impose such remedial actions as education, training, mentoring and/or monitoring, in conjunction with other discipline.
-Such dispositions are useful in appropriate situations where the judge's removal from office is not warranted but where, for example, the judge has demonstrated a correctible deficiency in substantive or procedural law, a disregard for decorous courtroom behavior, a need for rehabilitative treatment after an alcohol-related driving offense, etc.
+The Committee recommends that CJP be authorized to impose such remedial actions as education, training, mentoring and/or monitoring, in conjunction with other types of disciplines.
+Such dispositions are useful in appropriate situations where the judge's removal from office is not warranted but where, for example, the judge has demonstrated a correctable deficiency in substantive or procedural law, a disregard for decorous courtroom behavior, a need for rehabilitative treatment after an alcohol-related driving offense, etc.